RADettmer/Tableau-Homework/README.md

 # Tableau-Homework

+This project uses Tableau Public.
+This is the free tier of Tableau and only lets you save to their public server.

+Here is the URL to the completed workbook.

+..insert link here..

 Repository for Tableau data files and clean up

 CityBikeCSVcheck.ipynb - Jupyter Notebook file used to clean and organize data for Tableau Homework.